Hire the Best Wrongful Death Attorneys in El Paso

 The Statute of Limitations for Wrongful Death Actions in Texas

-Those who believe that they may have a wrongful death action and want to file a lawsuit as such do not have an unlimited amount of time to do so.
+Those who believe that they may have a wrongful death action and want to file a lawsuit do not have an unlimited amount of time to do so.

 Rather, wrongful death actions in Texas must be brought within two years of the individual’s death.
 If more than two years pass from the time of death, any potential plaintiffs are barred from recovery, with few exceptions.
 The strict statute of limitations is one of the primary reasons that it is essential to consult with an attorney as soon as possible after the wrongful death of a loved one.